 I also utilised memos to keep track of my research ideas, thoughts, and reflections.
 Even in cases where I felt I needed more information or clarity from a respondent, I made use of memos as my to-do list.

 As an ATLAS.ti Trainer and avid user of the software I always seem to find new ways of using the different features of the tool.
 The more you use the software, the more you understand the functionalities, and this enables one to dive deeper and explore their data at different conceptual levels.
 Segmenting the collected data, dealing with it part by part also makes the analysis process less daunting and more manageable.
-In addition, using a particular technique to guide the identification of codes and the coding approach helps – some techniques are illustrated in Friese (2017).
+In addition, using a particular technique to guide the identification of codes and the coding approach helps (see ATLAS.ti, n.d.).
 The use of networks can also be intimidating but if you identify a systematic approach which works for you, this feature can be a powerful concept analysis tool that can also tie everything together.

 Boyatzis, R. E. (1998).
 Transforming Qualitative Information: Thematic Analysis and Code Development.
 SAGE Publications Inc.